Kowsalyas9329/aws-cloud-projects-portfolio/README.md

 **GitHub → Jenkins Controller → Jenkins Agent → Maven → WAR → Tomcat**

-A CI/CD pipeline that automatically retrieves a Java application from GitHub, builds it using Maven, packages it as a WAR file, and deploys it to Apache Tomcat.
+A CI/CD pipeline that retrieves a Java application from GitHub, builds it using Maven, packages it as a WAR file, and automatically deploys the application to Apache Tomcat.

 **Technologies:**